aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 - Prometheus expects to retrieve metrics via HTTP calls done to endpoints that are defined in Prometheus configuration.

 Lets take the example of MariaDB Server.
-Here, we will explain the monitoring of MariaDB Sever using Prometheus.
+Here, we will explain the monitoring of MariaDB Sever using Prometheus and how we can check these metrics on Grafana dashboard.

 ### How to monitor MariaDB server using Prometheus